ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 #### Using the TLS protocol to secure WebSocket communication

-It is strongly recommended to use `wss://` protocol to protect against man-in-the-middle attacks.
-The Ballerina WebSocket module allows the use of TLS in communication to do this.
+It is strongly recommended to use the `wss://` protocol to protect against man-in-the-middle attacks.
+The Ballerina `websocket` module allows the use of TLS in communication to do this.
 This expects a secure socket to be set in the connection configuration as shown below.

 ##### Configuring TLS in server side